 Moreover, the security situation in the northern part of the country – bordering conflict-ridden Mali - could disrupt some of the households’ livelihood activities, as well as food security stability.

 Since 2007, the European Union has allocated around €170 million in humanitarian aid in Burkina Faso.
 In 2017, the European Commission will continue to support food and nutritional assistance as well as aid to Malian refugees, including reinforcement of education in emergencies.
 In addition, a new programme has been launched for the Eastern region and the Sahel to address disaster risk reduction.

-ECHO has intensified the care of children suffering from severe malnutrition, with more than 100.000 children treated in 2016.
-Beyond curative care, ECHO also finances activities to prevent malnutrition through community-based screening, social prevention activities and such.
+The EU has intensified the care of children suffering from severe malnutrition, with more than 100 000 children treated in 2016.
+Beyond curative care, EU humanitarian funding also finances activities to prevent malnutrition through community-based screening, social prevention activities and such.